syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-Defines the specific start and end dates to be rendered in the schedule control.
-To render such user-specified custom date ranges in the schedule control, it is necessary to set the **currentView** property to **customview**.
+Defines the specific start and end dates to be rendered in the Schedule control.
+To render such user-specified custom date ranges in the Schedule control, set the **currentView** property to **customview**.

 ### renderDates.start 'date'
 {:#members:renderDates-start}